 Your new wife isn’t the babysitter

 And, that was where it started.
 As soon as we married, issues with the children were left for me to deal with.
 My husband would lay in the bed while I was dealing with his children.
-And, when I needed his intervention he would tell me that I was blowing things out of proportion, that I was overreacting and angry and that he “didn’t know what the problem was”.
+And, when I needed his intervention he would tell me that I was blowing things out of proportion, that I was overreacting.
+He would get angry and say that he “didn’t know what the problem was”.

 My husband is definitely passive aggressive.
 He is the man who won’t say anything, but will go through the house grunting and saying sarcastic things just out of my earshot while slamming kitchen cabinet doors.
 And, it is said that passive-aggressive personalities promote loneliness in their marriages.
 A Family Life article addresses four common ways that a passive aggressive person will create an environment of emotional neglect in marriage.
 One of those ways really hit home for me.

 According to Family Life, they say: